 ENT specialists are the healthcare providers who focus on treating diseases and disorders concerning with ear, nose and throat.
 From the collar bone and up is mostly fair game.
 As the name suggests, ENT doctors are particularly skilled with treating ailments of the ear, nose and throat.

 A variety of symptoms and signs calls upon a need to see an ENT specialist.
-Many conditions may seem trivial but can progress and become dangerous rapidly.
+Many conditions may seem trivial, and you might want to try some sore throat remedies to try and fix them, but symptoms can progress and become dangerous rapidly.
 Its therefore imperative to be evaluated early.

 What warrants a Call to ENT Doctor?